connormcc15/Intermidiate-Computer-Graphics-Activities-and-Labs/README.md

 Activity 2: Attempted to recreate the dolly zoom effect using cinemachine in unity.

 Activity 3: Recreated the portion of the opening shot of The Legend of Zelda: BOTW using cinemachine cameras.

+Lab 1: Created a 10-15 second video with all the requirements met to complete the lab